eveshogweyore/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 9-firstdirdeletion script deletes a directory in the /tmp directory.

 The 10-back script changes a working directory to the previous one.

+The 11-lists script lists file in the following directories "., .. and /boot"